Charging batteries with WI-FI: RCA AIRNERGY

 We have already heard about solar chargers and kinetic chargers (theses are the ones with the dynamos attached to it).
 The latest one doing the rounds is the WI-FI charger.
 Yes, you heard it right and its no typo error…

 Now the one we are talking about was interestingly launched at CES this year.
 Its called the ‘RCA Airnergy‘.
-This small cell phone sized device taps the energy from the WI-Fi signals and converts them into DC which is then stored on an on board battery and this can be used to charge cell phones, music players and other such smaller gadgets.
+This small cell phone sized device taps the energy from the WI-Fi signals and converts them into DC which is then stored on an on board battery, and this can be used to charge cell phones, music players and other such smaller gadgets.

-This devices comes attached with a Micro USB connector which can be connected to the device that you would want to charge.
+These devices come attached with a Micro USB connector which can be connected to the device that you would want to charge.
 Inside it consists of an antenna to receive 2.4GHz (802.11) WiFi signals, a WI-FI to DC converter and also houses a battery which stores this harvested energy.
 The advantage certainly being that you can charge in the night as well as without the need for any motion.

 Now to prove the technology, RCA claims to have charged a Blackberry in 90 minutes from one-third to fully charged; at the CES 2010. (see video below)